 Regardless of their gender, it is best to introduce the rival early on if you want them to be the co-star of your story.
 If you introduce them much later, after the leads' relationship has already been established, the Driving Question "Will the rival snatch one girl away from the other?" changes to "How much damage to their relationship will the rival cause before failing?"
 Both are valid plot points, but it is important to be clear about the rival's role in the story.
 Of course, nothing prevents you from having two rivals, one for each girl, introduced at different points in the story to explore both paths.
-That, however, will take you one step closer to a Love Dodecahedron
+That, however, will take you one step closer to a Love Dodecahedron.

 One last note on the leads' relationships with other characters before the start of the story.
 A previous commitment is a great source of drama, especially if it is enforced by societal expectations.
-For instance, if one girl already has a boyfriend or a fiancιe, such bond will be a lot harder to break in order to be with her loved one.
+For instance, if one girl already has a boyfriend or a fiancé, such bond will be a lot harder to break in order to be with her loved one.
 In a particularly difficult case, upper-class girls (as well as any class girls in Japan, really) run the risk of Arranged Marriage, wherein they are pressured by society to abandon their "immature" love and to commit to a guy they have no feelings for.

 Beta CoupleThe Beta Couple in the yuri genre is a supporting lesbian couple, usually slightly older than the lead girls and much better adjusted both to each other and to their sexuality.
 They are introduced fairly early on and represent what the alpha couple will become in due time.
 Additionally, in this particular genre, they serve the unique purpose of showing the leads that happy lesbian romance is possible, despite what everyone would have them believe.
 Their second, less obvious purpose is to reassure all the Yuri Fans who live in constant fear of Bait-and-Switch Lesbians Syndrome that yes, your manga is, indeed, bona fide yuri and is not about Romantic Two-Girl Friendship.

 When writing the beta couple, have them largely mirror the leads' relationship, traits and contrasts, only projected a few years into the future.
 It is OK if they don't have the same edge and depth—they are not the main characters, after all.

 Explicit ContentIn Real Life, neither "All Women Are Prudes" nor "All Women Are Lustful" is true.
 In fact, between these two extremes, the vast majority of women are neither sex-obsessed nymphomaniacs, nor absolutely asexual—but a healthy, fulfilling sexual life is desirable for both heterosexual and homosexual women alike, especially young women who love and are loved.
 On the flip side, very few readers (and certainly none among the Yuri Fans you are writing for) would object to the notion that Girl-on-Girl Is Hot, so a tastefully done lesbian lovemaking scene will be a great treat for both your characters and your readership.
 There are a few examples where it was done right.

 However, there are so many ways in which a sex scene can go wrong, that you should only attempt it if you are really, really certain you can pull it off (goes double for male authors).
-Be sure to familiarize yourself with Common Hollywood Sex Traits if you still want to try.
+Be sure to read Write a Sex Scene and to familiarize yourself with Common Hollywood Sex Traits if you still want to try.
 If not, a suggestively framed Sexy Discretion Shot (possibly focusing on their Intertwined Fingers) often works just as well.

 Suggested Themes and Aesops